 Roseburn Park sits on the Water of Leith and in 2000 was the site of a flood which created millions of pounds worth of damage and wrecked many homes.
-The Council has completed Phase 2 of the Flood Prevention Scheme for the Roseburn/Murrayfield stage, which was a £23M scheme to build flood walls and make changes to the land form, the better to protect residents from future flooding.
+The Council has completed the Flood Prevention Scheme for the Roseburn/ Murrayfield stage, which was a £23M scheme to build flood walls and make changes to the land form, the better to protect residents from future flooding.

-This led to the park seeing the construction of 1.2km of flood defences at Murrayfield, works which included structural walls and earth embankments, flood gates, pumping stations, drainage and the construction of two new bridges to replace the bridges at Baird Drive and Saughtonhall Avenue.
+This led to the park seeing the construction of 1.2km of flood defences at Roseburn, works which included structural walls and earth embankments, flood gates, pumping stations, drainage and the construction of two new bridges to replace the bridges at Baird Drive and Saughtonhall Avenue.
 Site work concluded in November 2017.

-To help plan for the many changes the park has seen, in 2016 FORP undertook a consultation with residents and park users around how the park might be improved.
-The resulting improvement plan (see Appendix) will take at least five years to realise.
-The refurbishment of the toilet block is the top priority.
+To help plan for the many changes the park has seen, in 2016 FoRP undertook a consultation with residents and park users around how the park might be improved.
+The resulting improvement plan will take at least five years to realise.
+The refurbishment of the shelter/toilet block is the top priority.

 To this end, a planning application was submitted to Edinburgh Council for its change of use and refurbishment.
-The costs of submitting the application and additional costs of securing a building warrant, up to a total of £1,000, have been met by the Council's West Edinburgh Neighbourhood Partnership.
-The plan was approved, then revised by FoRP and then approved again in March 2017, with reference 17/00175/FUL.
+The £1,000 costs of revising the plans and submitting the application were met by the Council's West Edinburgh Neighbourhood Partnership.
+The plan was approved in March 2017, then revised further by FoRP and then approved again in August 2017, with reference 17/00175/VARY.